mantidproject/mantid/docs/source/release/v6.3.0/indirect_geometry.rst

 --------
 - The :ref:`Abins Algorithm <algm-Abins>` can also import force constants data from CASTEP or Phonopy calculations, using the Euphonic library.
 (See above.)
 - Contour workspaces are now saved when saving in ``Bayes stretch``.
-- Fixed a bug which prevented workspaces being loaded into the :ref:`Elwin Tab <Elwin-iqt-ref>` .
+- Fixed a bug which prevented workspaces being loaded into the :ref:`Elwin Tab <elwin>` .
 - Fixed a bug that caused :ref:`ISIS Calibration <interface-indirect-isis-calibration>` to ignore ``ScaleFactor`` if set to 1.0.
 - Fixed a bug that caused :ref:`ISIS Calibration <interface-indirect-isis-calibration>` to not set valid defaults for certain runs.
 - Fixed a bug in the :ref:`Symmetrise<algm-Symmetrise>` algorithm where workspaces in different bin widths would sometimes cause exceptions.